Sacramento looked, but decided against closing some residential roads to prioritize pedestrian safety during the COVID-19 pandemic

 Besides a safer city, more walking will help Sacramento reach its climate change and cleaner air goals, Sacramento Area Bicycle Advocates and WALKSacramento say.

-But Debra Banks, executive director of Sac Bike, says that the city should continue with “slow streets” even after the stay-at-home order ends.
+Banks had said that the city should continue with “slow streets” even after the stay-at-home order ends.

 “Definitely, more people and families are out and about on streets, so we want to continue to encourage that,” she said in an email.